x-englishwordnet/xml-transform-merge-validate/2.0/README.md

 ####migration

-A migration tool (rename-attrs.xsl) is provided in the form of an XSLT 1.0 transform.
+A migration tool (to2.0.xsl) is provided in the form of an XSLT 1.0 transform.
 It does not change the structure nor the data.
 Only attributes are transformed to satisfy the new naming and namespaces.

 ####EWN compatibility with 2.0 schema